ernell/ABB-RAPID-UTILITY-LIBRARY/README.md

 Added a new definitionfile for ABB Rapid IRC5 to use with UltraEdit & UEStudio.
 I could only find the S4 definition on the internet, and it was not a very good one, so I made this new version that covers IRC5.
 It also finds the functions & traps, and prints the arguments in the functionlist.
 Also the most common arguments, switches, speeds, zones and more are shown in a different color.

 <h3>Contribution</h3>
 If you like to contribute to this library, please send what you got to my email, and I will add it to the collection.
-Dont forget to write a module header like the one in LIB_TIMER.sys.
-Use the LICENSE-TEMPLATE.txt.
+Dont forget to add a module header.
+Use the LICENSE-TEMPLATE.txt on top of your module.
 The code should be readable, nice and tidy.

 <h3>No guarantees</h3>
-All code comes "AS IS", and its YOUR responsibility to check for errors before you use it in a production environment.
+All code from this repo comes "AS IS", and its YOUR responsibility to check for errors before you use it in a production environment.
 If you find errors, please let me know.